sventschui/swc/ARCHITECTURE.md

 ### `/ecmascript/transforms`

-Theres are three core transforms named `resolver`, `hygiene`, `fixer`.
-Other transforms depends on them.
+There are three core transforms named `resolver`, `hygiene`, `fixer`.
+Other transforms depend on them.

 #### `/ecmascript/transforms/src/resolver`